 Recipe: Slow Cooker Chicken Noodle Soup

-  I don’t have to be feeling under the weather to enjoy this Crockpot Chicken Noodle Soup Thermos Lunch.
+I don’t have to be feeling under the weather to enjoy this Rotisserie Chicken Noodle Soup.
 While I have a microwave at the office, I still love packing it up in a thermos -hard to take away the kid in me!

 Recipe: Stovetop Chicken and Rice Soup

 Want to keep your chicken soup gluten-free?
 No problem.
 Oh, you said you’re a “chicken and rice person?”
 I’ve got you covered there too.
 This Easy Chicken Rice Soup Thermos lunch is my favorite -yes, I’m that chicken and rice person.